Polymedia/VIP-Proto/README.md

 ########################### Run ##############################

+* All
+  VS2013 Redist
+  Make sure that Qt is included to your path

 * REditor
-  Make sure that R is included to your path (see Build procedure step 1) Make sure that Qt is included to your path
+  Make sure that R is included to your path (see Build procedure step 1)

-* Tests
-  Make sure that Qt is included to your path